 This is not an Envoke limitation, it's related to operating systems and email clients.

-Approximately half of all emails are opened on mobile devices and the vast majority of modern mobile operating systems display emojis just fine.
+Approximately half of all emails are opened on mobile devices and the vast majority of modern mobile operating systems display emojis correctly.

 Of the remaining half, Windows 7 is the most popular desktop operating system where emojis won't display correctly.
-At the beginning of 2019 some 36% of people still use Windows 7.
-If your audience likely uses Windows 7 then it may be best to stay away from emojis.
+As of October 2021, Windows 7 has 13% market share.

-Using emojis in subject lines can result in increased open rates but it very much depends on your audience, business, selecting the appropriate emoji and not overusing them.
+Using emojis in subject lines can result in increased open rates but it very much depends on your audience and business.

-The possible gains in increased open rates may outweigh the bad user experience from contacts who don't see them correctly - depends on how comfortable you're with taking risks in your email marketing.
+The possible gains in increased open rates may outweigh the bad user experience from contacts who don't see them correctly.
+It depends on how comfortable you're with taking risks in your email marketing.